-A: To answer this question, start with the definition and understand how an importer is defined and how control is defined?
+Sanchez: To answer this question, start with the definition and understand how an importer is defined and how control is defined.
 In this situation, if the company is a distributor/packer and not receiving the product directly in a way that triggers the ownership of the "U.S. consignee" or "U.S. agent" element of the importer definition, then it's going to be subject to the preventive controls rule.

 TG: If another importer has identified problems, are the other customers of the foreign supplier informed?

 Sanchez: There isn't a requirement to inform others of potential issues and companies might only discover issues if they get to the stage of warning letters or public recalls.
 There can be, however, situations in which it's really helpful to share a Form 43, but this is definitely an area of cooperation and not necessarily a requirement within the rule.

 TG: Where can someone find more information on these specific rules?

 Sanchez: You can read the FAQs posted for each of the published rules, but if you're looking for more details regarding your specific operation, chances are, someone asked a similar form of your questions in the public comments section.
 The FDA is required to publish and respond to all public comments, and you can find them listed under each published rule.

 FSVP lead instructor James Chu offers expert advice on how to comply with temporary FSVP policy updates so you can take necessary steps to protect your customers and your brand.
 Please watch the complimentary webinar here.